SrilalS/U-Music/README.md

 flutter build apk
 ```
 ## Building
-You will need Latest Flutter SDK.
+You will need Latest Flutter SDK (Preffered Latest Beta).
-This Project Uses Gradle 5.6.2 for Android Build.
+This Project is Build for SDK 29 Android.

 ## APIs USED
 [MusixMatch](https://developer.musixmatch.com/) API (Free Plan) Used to Search for Lyrics.